 “Yes, I work from home for Chicago Advanced Software Engineering at 454 West Division Street.”

-“We will contact them to arrange closeout of your work.
+“We will contact them to arrange the closeout of your work.
 Jane, how many apartments do you currently rent or own?”

-“I have an apartment in Chinatown and two safe homes.
-Natalie Rumsfort of the Sun-Times occupies one of the additional apartments.”
+“I have an apartment in Chinatown and a safe house.
+Natalie Rumsfort of the Sentinel occupies the safe house.”

-“I’m assuming that each of your safe houses has a Dell Galaxy Plus supercomputer rig with your software installed?”
+“I’m assuming your safe house has a Dell Galaxy Plus supercomputer rig with your software installed?”

 “Yes.”

 “All right, we will have teams remove those computers this evening.
 We’ll work with the Merricks about where to store your technical equipment in their house.

-Jane, the $4.3 million you earned in the stock market will have to be turned over to the government on Monday.
+Jane, you must turn over the $1.3 million you earned in the stock market to the government on Monday.
 In a roundabout way, it’s ill-gotten gains.
 My plan here is to make you legitimate, just like myself and everybody else in this room.”

 “I will comply with that.”